A quantum algorithm for the n-gluon MHV scattering amplitude: Results

 and the unitary gate $R_\sigma$ that creates this initial state can be found in the appendix in \cref{R_sigma}.
 Using the $g$SWAP gate for $n = 4$, which can be seen in \cref{fig:gSWAPcircuit}, together with the color computational gate $U_\mathcal{C}$ the expected output state is

 where the normalization comes from the $R_{q\bar{q}}$ and $R_{q\bar{q}}^\dagger$ gates as well as the permutation superposition.
 The full circuit can be seen in \cref{fig:4-pointcolorcirc}.
-For this test we are interested in eventual sign changes of the permutations and so we cannot measure the circuit in the usual manner as that would yield an absolute value of each factor.
-Instead the state-vector method was used to extract the relevant amplitudes with signs preserved, for which the results are presented in \cref{tab:4-pointcolorres}. \begin{Figure}
+For this test we are interested in eventual sign changes of the permutations and so we cannot measure the circuit in the usual manner as that would yield an absolute value of each factor where the information of a negative sign would be lost.
+In order to circumvent this sign problem, the state-vector method was used to extract the relevant amplitudes with signs preserved.
+This method finds the state-vector of a given quantum circuit as an array of the complex probability amplitudes $\alpha_i$ in $|\psi\rangle = \sum_i\alpha_i|x_i\rangle$.
+The results are presented in \cref{tab:4-pointcolorres}. \begin{Figure}

 {Color-factor computation circuit for the color input $\{1,2,4,5\}$.
 The $\mathcal{C}$ gate decomposition can be seen in \cref{fig:U_C}.} \end{Figure}